HazzazBinFaiz/seu-cse-notes/README.md

 ## Copyright

-Faculties and Students of Southeaset University
+Faculties and Students of Southeast University